 advanced Therapies

-Sacral Neuromodulation is a therapy that provides gentle stimulation to the nerves that communicate between the brain and the bladder and bowel.
-This advanced therapy helps restore normal communication, which can result in symptom improvement.
+Axonics Therapy is a long-term treatment known as Sacral Neuromodulation that helps restore communication between the brain, bladder and bowel.
+It provides gentle stimulation to the nerves that communicate between the brain, bladder, and bowel.
+This restores normal communication which can result in symptom improvement.

 of treated patients achieved clinically significant improvements at 2-year3